tkr-sh/langfetch/README.md

 ## In short
-langfetch est un outil en ligne de commande permettant d'afficher la version des langages de programmations sur votre système dirlangfetch is a command-line tool that displays the version of programming languages on your system directly in the terminal.
+langfetch is a command-line tool that displays the version of programming languages on your system directly in the terminal.
 By default, the output comes with an ASCII art representing a logo of a programming language on your system.

 langfetch is highly customizable and supports over 40 different languages.
 You can customize langfetch using flags as well as a configuration file ~/.config/langfetch/config.json (More on customization).